2020 Cost Guide for a Home Remodel in Atlanta

 (Above) Remodel by Sweeten general contractor Kimberly in Atlanta.
 Photo: Tomas Espinoza.

-UPDATED: Read our 2022 Atlanta Kitchen Remodeling Costs and Bathroom Remodeling Costs
+UPDATED: Read our most up-to-date Atlanta Kitchen Remodeling Costs and Bathroom Remodeling Costs

 There’s no denying Atlanta is a booming city.
 Between 2010 and 2018, Atlanta was the fourth-fastest growing city in the nation, adding a little less than 700,000 people and now sits at close to six million inhabitants.